Edwards2718/Dactyl-Orca-5x7/README.md

 - The 'R' key has been recessed to align with the 'E' key.
 On the Orca WASD movement is now ESDF, and it is now easier to simultaneously press the 'E' & 'R' keys using my middle finger (this is useful in FPS games that have Sprint keys).
 I could even revert the 'R' key to its original Manuform height using an MX keycap stem extender.

-This repo contains the ZMK firmware, CAD models, and design document for the Dactyl Orca.
+This repo contains the ZMK firmware, CAD models, and design document for the Dactyl Orca. **Note**: View the design document PDF in negative color mode.